 Since 2007, the experienced team of experts at White Box Technologies, Inc. has helped to successfully migrate thousands of databases.
 After all, that’s what we do every day.
-We understand the challenges and unique nuances of the data conversion process, and have learned how to minimize your risks for the best possible outcome.
+We understand the challenges and unique nuances of the database conversion process, and have learned how to minimize your risks for the best possible outcome.
 How do we do it?
 We take the time to Analyze, Map and Test.

 Listen, Analyze, Understand

-The analysts at White Box Technologies start the data conversion process by diving into the source database.
+The analysts at White Box Technologies start the database conversion process by diving into the source database.
 When the end-users are an active part of the conversion process (roughly half to two-thirds of our conversion projects), we schedule a call with them to request screenshots of their current program and talk through their normal use process.
-Getting an initial understanding of how users have been utilizing the data helps us ensure that the data conversion process creates the best possible results.
+Getting an initial understanding of how users have been utilizing the data helps us ensure that the database conversion process creates the best possible results.
 The screenshots help our analysis team piece together the source database while our DataSearch tool tracks down difficult-to-find information.

 For conversion projects where the end-users are not an active part of the project, we have several Q&A sessions with the partner and subject-matter experts (SMEs) with whom we will be working for the duration of the project.
 These conversion projects usually require more work from our analysis team—similar to an archeologist analyzing fossils and buildings versus an anthropologist who can interview the people they are studying.